Caring For Your Watches

-Island Watch provides you with an nice, soft cloth for keeping your watch clean and dust free.
+A soft cloth or a micro-fiber cloth is what we recommend for keeping your watch clean and dust free.
 For tarnish or brightening up gold or gold plated watches, you can get a Jeweler's Rouge polishing cloth to restore the original luster.

 Preserve Your Watch Straps in Hot, Sticky Weather